dataviscourse2023/final-project-naep/ProcessBook/README.md

 ### Answering Questions

-These are my original questions from the proposal:
+These are the questions from the project objectives:

 **How significant has progress been over the last 2-3 decades?** As described above.
 There has been progress but it's limited when compared with achievement levels.

 **Has progress in education really been "wiped out" by the pandemic?** Certainly the group of students tested in 2022 performed worse than the prior group.
 This was immediately after the pandemic lockdowns.
 To tell whether this truly wiped out progress will require more time.
 It may be that students and schools recover quickly and make up for the lost time.
+Regardless, the loss in achievement is just as small as the gains have been.

+**How does achievement and progress compare between different groups of students (gender, race/ethnicity, region, economic disadvantage, etc.)?** This question will be answered in the final version when selection of demographic groups is enabled.

-**For the same cohorts of students, what was the direct impact on progress?** To answer this question, I intended to compare test results for a cohort in the 8th grade to that same group in the 4th grade, and the same for 12th and 8th.
+In my proposal I had a question about gains for cohorts of students.
+I intended to compare test results for a cohort in the 8th grade to that same group in the 4th grade, and the same for 12th and 8th.
 However, I found that the intervals between NAEP tests are inconsistent thereby preventing such comparisons.

-As a substitute, I am implementing comparisons of demographic groups.
-That will be available in the final version.
+Accordingly, I updated to a new question.

+**How successful are efforts such as the No Child Left Behind Act and the Every Student Succeeds Act.** No Child Left Behind (NCLB) was passed in 2001 and its replacement, the Every Student Succeeds Act (ESSA) was passed in 2015.
+The graphs do not show significant inflection points associated with either date.

 ### Visualization Functionality and Improvement